BareCpper/nRF5_SDK_CMake/readme.md

 * Ninja
     - Download and install Ninja https://github.com/ninja-build/ninja/releases/latest
+    - You’ll need to add it to the system 'PATH' environment path manually to point to the directory you extract it to.

+* Make
+    - Download and install GNU Make tools (Windows download http://gnuwin32.sourceforge.net/packages/make.htm)
-    - You’ll need to add it to the system path manually.
+    - You’ll need to add it to the system 'PATH' environment path manually to add "C:\Program Files (x86)\GnuWin32\bin" on windows

 # Install platform-tools
 -----------------------